-Working with the parents, guardian, and/or rider, instructors establish goals for each rider at the beginning of each of our 14-week sessions.
-They create a wide variety of games and exercises designed to meet the student's needs.
-The highly individualized lesson plans take into account the rider's physical, emotional, and mental strengths and limitations.
+Adaptive riding lessons are taught by PATH International certified instructors who create a wide variety of games and exercises designed to meet each student's needs.
+Lesson plans take into account the rider's physical, emotional, and mental strengths and limitations.
 Classes include arena riding, trail rides, and group activities.
-All riders also work on improving their horsemanship skills.
-With the combination of a trusted horse, instructor and group of volunteers, riders become more willing to try new things and attain new goals.
+With the combination of a trusted horse, instructor, and group of volunteers, riders become more willing to try new things and attain new goals.

-A horse's soothing rhythm, strength, warmth, and three-dimensional movement pattern provides healthy exercise while improving circulation and muscle tone.
+A horse's soothing rhythm, strength, warmth, and three-dimensional movement pattern provide healthy exercise while improving circulation and muscle tone.
 The discipline associated with working with horses and the social interactions between peers benefit the mind and spirit while raising self-esteem and increasing self-sufficiency through accomplishment.
-The unconditional love of the horses has been proved to reduce anxiety, encourage interaction and offer a haven where riders can feel a sense of empowerment.
+The unconditional love of the horses has been proved to reduce anxiety, encourage interaction, and offer a haven where riders can feel a sense of empowerment

 Each week, approximately 230 children and adults with disabilities between the ages of 2 and 65 saddle up at Little Bit.
 These riders represent over 100 diagnoses and many have multiple diagnoses.
 Common diagnoses include, but are not limited to: